para-zhou/para-zhou.github.io/cat.md

 * * *

 # Pi-pi Pythagoras
-Pytagoras (cat version) is a Chinese Li Hua cat, specilizes at recreating beautiful textures on fabric furnitures.
+Pythagoras (cat version) is a Chinese Li Hua cat, specilizes at recreating beautiful textures on fabric furnitures.
 His research interest is animal relations, i.e., how to protect one's own food from Turing.
 Also, he is obsessed with [_BBC Blue Planet_](https://www.bbcearth.com/shows/blue-planet).

 :e-mail: pi-pi [at] cat-lives-matter [dot] com